Detailed guides to painful problems, treatments & more

 And, despite all that, the evidence is predictably mixed.

-Shockwave therapy for adhesive capsulitis (frozen shoulder), for instance, is being sold to patients in the total absence of adequate evidence.
-There is scarcely any evidence, just a tiny handful of weak studies — including that one that seems most promising.27 For full analysis, see my frozen shoulder article.
+Shockwave therapy for adhesive capsulitis (frozen shoulder), for instance, is being sold to patients without adequate evidence.
+There is scarcely any evidence, just a tiny handful of weak studies — including that one that seems most promising.28 For full analysis, see my frozen shoulder article.

 There are no occasions where multiple high-quality studies exist for a single pathology, hence for any individual pathology there are low and very low levels of evidence.